High Net Divorce

 A high net-worth divorce is defined as a divorce that involves over $1 million in net liquid assets.
 Although this may sound like a high amount, many are surprised to learn they are considered a high-net worth individual due to the value of the assets they’ve collected over a lifetime.
 High net worth divorces often include various valuable assets such as residential homes, business assets, retirement accounts, business interests, and commercial properties.
 Additional assets that are often held by high-net worth individuals include:

 The challenges in a high asset divorce are the same as in any divorce.
-Child support, child custody, alimony, and debts are all issues that must be addressed.
+Child support, child custody, alimony, and debts are all issues that must be addressed, and Bachhus Law Firm ensures experienced child support attorney in South Florida handles your case.
 Typically, the most contentious issue in a high net divorce is property division.

-One of the best ways to protect your assets is to consult a skilled Fort Lauderdale high net divorce lawyer before starting the divorce process.
+One of the best ways to protect your assets is to consult a skilled high-net-worth divorce lawyer before starting the divorce process.
 This is where Bacchus Law Firm can step in and help you determine how you can present your case in a way that maximizes the assets you keep after the divorce is finalized.

 Separate Property vs Marital Property in Florida